 But what it really got me thinking was with these new DevOps teams being developed, what new roles are being created or will emerge as we increase adoption and maturity?
-Here are a few ideas and other jobs we ran into:
+Here are a few ideas and other jobs we ran into.

 Of all the job posts we see out there, this seems to be the most common.
 The role of a DevOps Automation Engineer is to analyze, design, implement and validate strategies for continuous deployment to both host- and cloud-based infrastructure while ensuring high availability on both production and pre-production systems.
 Also, the ability of this role to design and implement automated dynamic environments to support the needs of delivery teams, plus collaborate with functional and technical team members to develop deployment strategies for existing and new types of services, makes this an interesting functional role that helps bridge the gap across processes and teams.

 “There’s no formal career track for becoming a DevOps engineer.
 They are either developers who get interested in deployment and network operations, or sysadmins who have a passion for scripting and coding, and move into the development side where they can improve the planning of test and deployment.
 Either way, these are people who have pushed beyond their defined areas of competence and who have a more holistic view of their technical environments.” - Puppet Labs blog post

-Release Manager - Release managers are a relatively new but rapidly growing discipline within software engineering that address the need of managing software released from development stage to software release.
+Release managers are a relatively new but rapidly growing discipline within software engineering that address the need of managing software released from development stage to software release.
 Although project managers have done this in the past, they generally are more concerned with high-level, "grand design" aspects of a project or application, and so often do not have time to oversee some of the more technical or day-to-day aspects.

 Cloud architects also work with the existing cloud environments to develop more efficient and profitable uses of the technology for the company.
 In other words, cloud architects use their IT skills to help organizations manage their cloud computing spaces so they can meet their goals.
 Cloud architects also have a key role to play in preventing security breaches and minimizing information loss as well.

 Frequent delivery means being able to work efficiently in small batches.
 The role of a (continuous) integration specialist / test automation specialist is to enable the DevOps team to integrate and build code regularly and efficiently, to effortlessly move code from workstations to integration servers to QA to staging to live, and lastly to roll back production to the previous version at the click of button if need be, with no hassles or impacted customers.

 What other roles are you witnessing in today’s DevOps movement or do you foresee in the not too distant future?
 We’d love to hear your thoughts and ideas.